clartaq/cwiki/resources/private/md/Pages_Primer.md

 ## Page Content ##

-A "page" consists of a couple of things.
+A "page" in the wiki consists of a couple of things.

 ### The Title ###